 You may also take CBD oil in capsule form, or spray it into your mouth in a CBD tincture.

-You should work with your doctor to figure out the best dosage of CBD oil for your specific situation.
+You should work with your doctor to figure out the best amount of CBD oil for your specific situation.
 There are some products that contain as little as 1 mg of CBD per serving, while some can contain over 400 mg, and more!

 When starting off on your CBD adventure, begin with a small serving so you can see how you and your body reacts.
 If you don't notice any benefits, increase the amount you take slowly over the course of a few days, then try the new amount for a couple of days.
 Repeat if necessary.